 The Science Communications Intern supports the planning and delivery of webinars featuring pioneering research in the environmental health sciences, as well as presentations on timely topics from policymakers and advocates in the field.
-The Intern also helps maintain the CHE website, and supports social media engagement.
+The Intern also helps maintain the CHE website, supports social media engagement and special projects.
 This is a part-time, remote position.

-The Collaborative on Health and the Environment (CHE), a program of Commonweal, works to make the latest environmental health research widely accessible, strengthening our collective capacity to support health-promoting programs, policies, and practices.
+The Collaborative for Health and Environment (CHE), a program of Commonweal, works to make the latest environmental health research widely accessible, strengthening our collective capacity to support health-promoting programs, policies, and practices.
 CHE’s webinars are a cornerstone of our mission to amplify the latest environmental health science.

 Our audience consists of academics, scientists, government regulators, policymakers, health and environmental justice advocates, and concerned citizens.
 Through our collaborative efforts, CHE works to build a groundswell of demand for prevention-focused policies, as well as economic and legal structures that protect and promote public health and environmental justice.

 CHE values diversity — in backgrounds and in experiences.
 Environmental health is a universal concern, and we need people from all backgrounds and swaths of life to help build a healthier, more equitable future.
 CHE is deliberate and self-reflective about the kind of team and culture we build, seeking employees that are not only strong in their own aptitudes but care deeply about supporting each other's growth.